-Slates must contain a number of candidates not exceeding the maximum number of members to be elected plus one.
-At least one candidate on each slate must meet the independence requirements set out in Article 148, paragraph 3, of the TUF and its implementing provisions.
-The by-laws do not provide for any additional independence requirements beyond those established by Article 148-ter, paragraph 3, of the TUF.
+The slates must contain no more than 14 (fourteen) candidates.
+At least one candidate from each slate must meet the requirements of independence requirements established current legislative and regulatory provisions.
+The by-laws do not provide for any additional independence requirements beyond those established by Article 148, paragraph 3, of the TUF.